 Students in 6th-12th grades will be assigned lockers.
-Students may receive a lock from the office or use their own lock, provided they inform the office of the combination to the lock.
+Students may receive a lock from the office or use their own lock provided they inform the office of the combination to the lock.
 Sharing of lockers is not allowed nor is the use of a locker that is unused.
 Students are responsible for the inside and outside of their assigned locker.
 It is expected that students keep materials and books properly stored inside the locker.

 Lockers are the property of the school and can be inspected at any time by school or law enforcement officials without the presence of the students.
-At the close of the year the student is responsible for the removal of all items from the locker, either disposing of those items or taking them home.
+At the close of the year the student is responsible to remove items from the locker and either dispose of those items or take them home.
 Backpacks or other materials are not to be left in the walkways at any time during the day.